martygubar/bds-getting-started/lab-backuphadoop/bdr-to-objstore.md

 If you don't have a Big Data Service cluster created, then you can follow the steps in [Create a Big Data Service Cluster](../?create-cluster) to create one.

-## Log Into Oracle Cloud Infrastructure
-You will need your Oracle Cloud Infrastructure account credentials.
 ## Create a bucket in Oracle Object Storage

 * From your browser, [login to Oracle Cloud Infrastructure](https://console.us-ashburn-1.oraclecloud.com/a/tenancy)